chipsalliance/Caliptra/doc/Caliptra.md

 - Non-Fatal errors will log the NON-FATAL ERROR reasons into an arch register that is RW from the external world.
 This register must be sticky (as in reset is on powergood).
 - This register may be cleared at any time via register write (W1C).
 - Caliptra will signal this using a cptra\_error\_non\_fatal wire.
-- Caliptra Core reset via `cptra_rst_b` or a write to clear the NON-FATAL ERROR register will cause the interrupt to deassert.
+- Caliptra reset via `cptra_rst_b` or a write to clear the NON-FATAL ERROR register will cause the interrupt to deassert.
 - Optional for SOCs to include this signal in their logic.

 **FW Errors**